ClayMack/kickstarter-analysis/README.md

 ## Overview of Project

-> The purpose of this assessment is to analyze kickstarter data to find trends that provide the client a better understanding of various kickstarter campain goals and their success rates.
+> The purpose of this assessment is to analyze kickstarter data to find trends that provide the client a better understanding of various kickstarter theater campains and their success rates.

 ## Analysis and Challenges

-> 1. Compare how various campaigns fared in relation to their launch dates and their funding goals using Kickstarter data.
+> 1. Compare how various theater campaigns fared in relation to their launch dates and their funding goals using Kickstarter data.
 >> a.
 Outcomes Based on Launch Date:

 ![Graph ploting theater outcomes based on the launch date.](https://github.com/ClayMack/kickstarter-analysis/blob/main/Resources/Theature_Outcomes_vs_Lauch.png